jinghuazhao/ShinyApps/shinySurvival/README.Rmd

 [https://github.com/jinghuazhao/ShinyApps/](https://github.com/jinghuazhao/ShinyApps/)

-It would however be appropriate for clinicians who know the concepts of survival analysis frequently encountered in clinical trials but may feel difficult with use of statistical packages such as SAS, Stata or R.
+It would however be appropriate for clinicians who know the concepts of survival analysis in clinical trials but nevertheless find difficulties with use of statistical packages such as SAS, Stata or R.

 An end-user can upload his/her own data for analysis and download the analysis report.
 The following aspects are experimented with data from
 R/survival package as follows: